echo-dphan/nvim/README.md

 mkdir ~/.config/nvim/
 ```

-Copy init.vim to directory and install the plugins using:
+Copy init.vim to the directory then run nvim and install the plugins using:
 ```
 :PlugInstall
 ```

-To Uninstall a plugin remove/comment out the plugin from init.vim and run:
+To uninstall a plugin remove/comment out the plugin from init.vim and run:
 ```
 :PlugClean
 ```